Swydo/ddp-apollo/README.md

 - `context`: A custom context.
 Either an object or a function returning an object.
 Optional.
 - `path`: The name of the HTTP path.
 Default `/graphql`.
 - `engine`: An Engine instance, in case you want monitoring on your HTTP endpoint.
 Optional.
+- `authMiddleware`: Middleware to get a userId and set it on the request.
+Default `meteorAuthMiddleware`, using a login token.
 - `jsonParser`: Custom JSON parser.
 Loads `body-parser` from your `node_modules` by default and uses `.json()`.

 ## Sponsor